lrcouto/ft_printf/README.md

 May 14th 2020 - Char, String, Int, Percent and Unsigned conversions work with flags AFAIK.
 Having trouble with testers.

 May 19th 2020 - Testing code on PFT_2019 tester (https://github.com/cclaude42/PFT_2019).
 Passed 622 out of 745 tests.
 Spent the day fixing problems with NULL parameters being input.

+May 20th 2020 - Passing on all of the PFT_2019 tests.
+Tomorrow I will look for memory leaks and other problems of the sort.